 A pretty little round bottle from France, Chambord is made from black raspberries, vanilla, and cognac.
 It’s a thick drink, sort of like a syrup almost.
 Don’t worry about the alcohol content either, as this recipe calls for adding near boiling cream to the chambord, what little was there cooks off.

-Anyway, you likely are not on this page to learn about booze, chances are you wanted the dark chocolate Chambord torte recipe, so let’s get to that.
+Anyway, you likely aren’t on this page to learn about booze, chances are you wanted the dark chocolate Chambord torte recipe, so let’s get to that.
 This recipe is very simple and looks pretty professional if I do say so myself, minus when I was topping mine the nozzle on the drizzle bottle kept clogging (be sure your chocolate chips have melted entirely) so my pattern was all shakey.
 I’m sure your Chambord torte will look better, and I’d love to see your pictures too.

 What do you need?